Compliance Watch:

 Which laws govern overtime in Florida?

 Employees in Florida have the right to be appropriately compensated for all work they have carried out.
-State laws do not cover overtime, therefore, federal laws apply instead.
-The Fair Labor Standards Act (FLSA) is the federal law which governs overtime.
+State laws do not cover overtime.
+Therefore, federal laws apply instead.
+The Fair Labor Standards Act (FLSA) is the federal law that governs overtime.
 Under this Act, the following rules apply:

 • All non-exempt employees must receive overtime pay for each hour over 40 worked in a single workweek.